ThatE10/ThatE10.github.io/docs/index.md

 ## About Me

-I'm an undergraduate mathematics and computer science double student at UNC Charlotte with 3 years research experience in non-convex optimization advised under [Christian Kümmerle](https://ckuemmerle.com/home/).
+I'm an undergraduate mathematics and computer science double student at the University of North Carolina Charlotte with 3.5 years research experience in non-convex optimization advised under [Christian Kümmerle](https://ckuemmerle.com/home/).
 I am currently looking for mentorship to help refine my research taste and execution.
 I used to lead Charlotte AI Research, a student organization that creates an environment for student growth and exploration.

 My work spans across:
 - Mechanistic Interpretablity on Large Language models